thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 In this section, you'll learn how TBMQ and the Integration Executor communicate internally, how data flows between components, and how the system remains scalable and fault-tolerant under load.

-TBMQ’s integration system is based on a **modular, event-driven architecture**.
-It clearly separates MQTT message handling from integration execution by introducing a dedicated microservice and using Kafka as an internal communication layer.

 #### Integration Entity

-Each integration includes basic fields like:
+Integrations are stored in the TBMQ’s PostgreSQL database.
+Each integration entity includes basic fields like:

 - **Type** – HTTP, Kafka, or MQTT.
 - **Name** – a human-readable name.
 - **Enabled** – whether the integration is enabled or disabled.
-- **Status** – actual status of the integration.
+- **Status** – actual status of the integration (Disabled/Active/Failed/Pending).
 - **Configuration** – contains connection details and parameters for the external system.
 - **Topic filters** – define MQTT-based subscriptions and act as triggers.
 When a broker receives a message matching a topic filter, the integration is triggered and forwards it to the configured external system.